 - The Common Fellowship Curriculum lecture series: A series of educational topics common to all fellows such as: Adult learning theory, teaching how to teach, evaluation and feedback, dealing with the problem learner, Evidence-Based Medicine (EBM), preparing creative lectures, abstracts, presentations, workshops and posters, professionalism, research methods, biostatistics, to name a few.
 These occur monthly and are required for all Nicklaus Children's Hospital fellows.

-- Web-based modules on practice management (IPM) Introduction to the Practice of Medicine Modules
+- Web-based modules on practice management - (IPM) Introduction to the Practice of Medicine Modules from the AMA

 How to Apply

 We participate in the ERAS Fellowship Application which opens for submissions on July 5th, 2023.
 We require applicants to submit a CV and three (3) letters of recommendation.
 Once applications are reviewed, selected applicants will be contacted to schedule an interview through the ERAS Scheduler.
 We are able to sponsor J1 visas only.